Based on Your Reading:

 FDA Warning | Pulmonary toxicity, respiratory failure, bladder toxicity, liver damage, myelosuppression, fetal harm, radiation therapy toxicity, capillary leak syndrome, posterior reversible encephalopathy syndrome |

-Gemcitabine, or Gemzar, is another chemotherapy drug for mesothelioma that can be given alone or in combination with platinum drugs.
+Gemcitabine, or Gemzar, is a chemotherapy drug for mesothelioma.
+It can be used alone or with platinum drugs.
 Gemcitabine is often more effective as a second- or third-line option after other treatment options have failed.

-The drug may be administered alone or in combination with another chemotherapy agent or other anti-cancer drugs.
+The drug may be given alone or with another chemo agent or anti-cancer drugs.
 It may be used in first-line or second-line chemotherapy regimens for mesothelioma.
+The FDA has approved gemcitabine for breast, ovarian, pancreatic and non-small cell lung cancers.

-First-line chemotherapy with gemcitabine is often given in combination with another chemotherapy drug, such as cisplatin.
-Second-line chemotherapy with this drug may be administered alone or in combination, depending on the patient’s response to first-line chemotherapy.
-Gemcitabine is used more often in second-line chemotherapy for mesothelioma than first-line because cisplatin and pemetrexed produce longer survival rates.
+First-line chemotherapy with gemcitabine often combines it with another drug, like cisplatin.
+This drug may be given as second-line chemo.
+It can be used alone or in combination, depending on the patient’s response to first-line chemo.
+Gemcitabine is used more in second-line chemo for mesothelioma than in first-line.
+This is because cisplatin and pemetrexed have better survival rates.

-The most common side effects of treatment with gemcitabine include nausea, flu-like symptoms and increased risk of infection.
+The most common side effects of gemcitabine are nausea and flu-like symptoms.
+It also increases the risk of infection.

 Gemcitabine Side Effects